 Historically, there has been an absence of research amongst global militaries on the health and well-being of lesbian, gay, bisexual, transgender, and queer individuals (LGBTQ) (Goldbach & Castro, 2016; Scott, Lasiuk, & Norris, 2016).
 In some countries, conservative military policies have meant that identification of LGBTQ status, or homosexual behaviour, was grounds for dismissal, limiting research on these groups (Kauth, Barrera, & Latini, 2018).
 For example, in Canada and the United Kingdom (UK), it was not until 1992 and 2000, respectively, that lesbian, gay, bisexual, and transgender (LGBT) members were allowed to serve openly.
 Since then, Western militaries have gradually adopted far more inclusive policies, often based on tenants of human rights (Polchar, Sweijs, Marten, & Galdiga, 2014), or under the requirements of equality legislation.
 Increasingly, these policies have been framed in relation to the proposed benefits of diversity and inclusion for organisational development.

-One recent example of a more inclusive policy is the UK Ministry of Defence’s (MoD) ‘A Force for Inclusion’ strategy, which couches LGBT diversity in its broader aims for operational effectiveness and UK equalities legislation (Ministry of Defence, 2018).
-In the United States (US), however, it was not until 2011, with the repeal of the ‘Don’t Ask, Don’t Tell and Don’t Pursue’ (DADT) policy, that lesbian, gay, and bisexual (LGB) service members could disclose their sexual orientation without official risk of dismissal (Goldbach & Castro, 2016).
+One recent example of a more inclusive policy was the repeal of the United States’ (US) ‘Don’t Ask, Don’t Tell and Don’t Pursue’ (DADT) policy in 2011.
+This change ensured that lesbian, gay, and bisexual (LGB) service members could disclose their sexual orientation without official risk of dismissal (Goldbach & Castro, 2016).
+Similarly, the UK Ministry of Defence’s (MoD) ‘A Force for Inclusion’ strategy was recently introduced, which couches LGBT diversity in its broader aims for operational effectiveness and UK equalities legislation (Ministry of Defence, 2018).
 The current status of transgender individuals in the US armed forces remains contested, although rulings in the courts of appeal mean that transgender individuals can continue to enlist at present (Holliday, 2018).
 To date, there remain approximately 20 countries that openly exclude or discriminate against LGBTQ personnel, posing legal and personal threats to this group when serving on, or alongside, those armed forces (Polchar et al., 2014).

 Given the increase in diversity and recruitment policies directly targeting this population, it is important to assess LGBTQ groups’ health and well-being in the context of their occupational health in military service.
 General population research suggests LGBTQ groups have a higher risk of physical and mental ill health compared to heterosexual or cisgender individuals (Cochran, Björkenstam, & Mays, 2016; Elliott et al., 2015; Roberts, Austin, Corliss, Vandermorris, & Koenen, 2010).
 Similar health inequalities may be experienced by LGBTQ personnel who serve in the military, and there may be additional factors that increase negative health outcomes in this particular population.
 As well as high occupational stress potentially resulting in mental health risks (Pflanz & Sonnek, 2002; Stevelink et al., 2018; Thomas, Harpaz-Rotem, Tsai, Southwick, & Pietrzak, 2017), there are possible negative effects from LGBTQ groups’ ‘minority stress’ experiences (Meyer, 2003).
 Minority stress theory explains that the higher prevalence of mental health disorders among sexual minorities is related to the stigmatised status of LGBT identity.
 For LGBTQ groups in the military, these stressors could include bullying, sexual assault, harassment, and continued historical or current effects of structural and cultural discrimination (Burks, 2011; Lucas, Goldbach, Mamey, Kintzle, & Castro, 2018).
 Such experiences may lead to poorer health outcomes, with LGB veterans more likely to screen positive for posttraumatic stress disorder (PTSD), depression, and alcohol misuse compared to non-LGB veterans (Cochran, Balsam, Flentje, Malte, & Simpson, 2013).